Updated Dec 2015

 As Nehemiah built the walls of the holy city; we must enthusiastically zealously be about building the walls of God’s Word in our hearts, to defend the holiness of our personal House of God from all spiritual uncleanness and sin! and we must put all sin out of ourselves and fully internalize the whole Word of God!

-The greatest sins of the church of God groups today, are exalting and idolizing men above the Word of God; and polluting God’s Sabbath and Holy Days.
+The greatest sins in the Assemblies today, are exalting and idolizing men above the Word of God; and polluting God’s Sabbath and Holy Days.